A lease may be terminated in any of the following ways:

 - Notice: either party may notify the other its intention to terminate the lease where the tenancy does not specify the date of termination or intends to terminate the same earlier.

 - Forfeiture: This is the right of the landlord or grantor to re-enter the demised premises and thus prematurely terminate the lease.
-This will be actuated certain breaches.
+This will be actuated by certain breaches.
 It is exercisable pursuant to a forfeiture clause.

 - Expiration or lapse of time: All fixed term leases generally terminate or expiration of such time.

-- Surrender: this is the giving up the tenant to the landlord of his interest in the premises.
-It must be made in a prescribed form executed the tenant.
+- Surrender: this is the giving up by the tenant to the landlord of his interest in the premises.
+It must be made in a prescribed form executed by the tenant.
 It may also be implied from the conduct of the tenant.

 - Merger: under the provisions of the I.T.P.A a lease of immovable property determines if the property in question becomes vested in the lessee.
 Under

 the R. L. Act a merger must express.